 Different gas dehumidifiers may be supplied depending upon which type of fuel gas is being dried (e.g. is it biogas, landfill gas or other).
 The gas flow rate and gas methane concentration will determine how much gas the dehumidifier must be able to process.
 The raw gas temperature at the inlet to the dehumidifier will determine how large the cooling capacity of the dehumidifier will be.
 Contaminants in the fuel gas may produce undesirable effects for the unit and should be checked that they are within acceptable limits.
-Finally permissible levels of pressure loss must be considered as gas holders usually exist at low pressures and there is also a loss in pressure across the dehumidifer.
-It is undesireable to suck gas through pipes under negative pressure.
+Finally, permissible levels of pressure loss must be considered as gas holders usually exist at low pressures and there is also a loss in pressure across the dehumidifer.
+It is undesirable to suck gas through pipes under negative pressure.

 Fuel Gas Quality